suffolklibraries/lgc/content/collections/events/youth-and-experience-16-02.md

   [01440 714140](tel:01440714140)
 updated_by: c2a9acd7-26be-4f49-89cb-918d0960210a
-updated_at: 1730738353
+updated_at: 1730739156
 duplicated_from: 3b67cd08-3fc5-41c0-8a84-bb8d3d5d90d9
 ---
-Join in the festive fun at Haverhill Arts Centre!
+A concert in aid of the Polished Brass Trust.